getnikola/nikola/docs/manual.rst

 ~~~~~~~~~~~~~

 Some blogs tend to have new posts based on a schedule (for example,
-every Mon, Wed, Fri) but the blog authors don't like to manually
+every Mon, Wed, Fri) but the blog authors don’t like to manually
 schedule their posts.
 You can schedule your blog posts based on a
 rule, by specifying a rule in the ``SCHEDULE_RULE`` in your
 configuration.
 You can either post specific blog posts according to